-Quarterly, the Council creates its own newsletter.
-It aims to promote council policies, services, activities and initiatives.
-The content is created in house in consultation with any appropriate Councillors.
-Ideas for articles will be welcomed and these should be passed directly to the Clerk.
+Quarterly, CTC creates its own newsletter.
+It aims to promote policies, services, activities, and initiatives.
+The content is created in house in consultation with any appropriate members.
+Ideas for articles will be welcomed and these should be passed directly to the Assistant Clerk.